 The Science of Periodization

-The foundational concept behind periodization is the General Adaptation Syndrome (GAS), first described by Hans Selye: a stressor (training) disrupts homeostasis, prompting an adaptive response, followed by supercompensation β where fitness temporarily exceeds pre-training baseline before returning to normal.
-Periodized training times the next stimulus to catch the body in the supercompensation window, producing continuous upward drift in fitness over time.
+The foundational concept behind periodization is the General Adaptation Syndrome (GAS), first described by Hans Selye: a stressor (training) disrupts homeostasis, prompting an adaptive response, followed by supercompensation β where fitness may temporarily exceed pre-training baseline before returning toward normal.
+Periodized training uses that idea to place the next stimulus when recovery and readiness are more likely to support progress.

 How to Periodize Bodyweight Training